eugnsp/library/index.md

 *Erik Demaine* @ MIT OCW 6.006 (2011)

-> I. This lecture introduces dynamic programming, in which careful exhaustive search can be used to design polynomial-time algorithms.
-The Fibonacci and shortest paths problems are used to introduce guessing, memoization, and reusing solutions to subproblems.
-II.
-This lecture starts with a five-step process for dynamic programming, and then covers text justification and perfect-information blackjack.
-The lecture also describes how parent pointers are used to recover the solution.
-III.
-This lecture starts with how to define useful subproblems for strings or sequences, and then looks at parenthesization, edit distance, and the knapsack problem.
-The lecture ends with a brief discussion of pseudopolynomial time.
-IV.
-This lecture introduces a second type of guessing, in which more subproblems are created so that more features of the solution can be found.
+> <b>I.</b> This lecture introduces dynamic programming, in which careful exhaustive search can be used to design polynomial-time algorithms.
+The Fibonacci and shortest paths problems are used to introduce guessing, memoization, and reusing solutions to subproblems. <b>II.</b> This lecture starts with a five-step process for dynamic programming, and then covers text justification and perfect-information blackjack.
+The lecture also describes how parent pointers are used to recover the solution. <b>III.</b> This lecture starts with how to define useful subproblems for strings or sequences, and then looks at parenthesization, edit distance, and the knapsack problem.
+The lecture ends with a brief discussion of pseudopolynomial time. <b>IV.</b> This lecture introduces a second type of guessing, in which more subproblems are created so that more features of the solution can be found.
 This type of guessing is illustrated with piano/guitar fingering and the Tetris and Super Mario Brothers games.

 Watch at YouTube: [Part I](https://www.youtube.com/watch?v=OQ5jsbhAv_M) [Part II](https://www.youtube.com/watch?v=ENyox7kNKeY) [Part III](https://www.youtube.com/watch?v=ocZMDMZwhCY) [Part IV](https://www.youtube.com/watch?v=tp4_UXaVyx8)